taellinglin/PyTorchCourse/README.md

 - **See how it learns to recognize different characters.** 🔎
 - **Understand how AI can analyze images of handwritten numbers!** 🚀

-By the end, we’ll see how **computers can recognize anime characters just like we do!** 🧠✨
+By the end, we’ll see how **computers can recognize handwritten characters just like we do!** 🧠✨